IlyaM70/RedMango_API/README.md

 ## Overview

-**RedMango API** is a RESTful service built with C# and designed following the OpenAPI Specification (OAS) 3.0.
+**RedMango API** is a RESTful service for restaurant built with C# and designed following the OpenAPI Specification (OAS) 3.0.
 This API (version 1.0) provides endpoints for user authentication, menu management, order processing, payment handling, and shopping cart functionality.
 A live demo is available at https://redmangoapi12.azurewebsites.net/index.html.

 ## API Endpoints